Known Issues

 It is recommended that you allocate at least 8GB of RAM to build Kubernetes.

-Open the Preferences menu.
+Open the Preferences (macOS) or Settings (Windows) menu.

 Go to the Advanced settings page, and change the settings there, see changing Docker’s resource limits.

-Setting 8Gb of memory in Docker for Mac Setting 8Gb of memory in Docker for Windows
+Setting 8Gb of memory in Docker for Mac

 Failing to properly start cluster πŸ”—︎